Street Fight Radio

-Street Fight Radio, or Street Fight is an American politics and humor radio show and podcast founded in June 2011 and hosted by Bryan Quinby.
-The show produces three distinct episodes per week.
-In addition to producing the radio show and podcasts, through its Patreon, Street Fight Radio also publishes a monthly zine and additional video content.
+Street Fight Radio, or Street Fight was an American politics and humor radio show and podcast founded in June 2011 and hosted by Bryan Quinby and Brett Payne.
+The show produced three distinct episodes per week.
+In addition to producing the radio show and podcasts, through its Patreon, Street Fight Radio also published a monthly zine and additional video content.

-Along with other podcasts such as Chapo Trap House, and publications like The Baffler and Current Affairs, Street Fight Radio has been cited as an example of the dirtbag left, a group of left-wing media figures described as mixing humor with "a take-no-prisoners style of American socialism."
+Along with other podcasts such as Chapo Trap House, and publications like The Baffler and Current Affairs, Street Fight Radio has been cited as an example of the dirtbag left, a group of left-wing media figures described as mixing humor with "a take-no-prisoners style of American socialism".

 Content

-Street Fight bills itself as an "anarcho-comedy" radio show, where the hosts and fans of the show have sympathies to left-wing politics.
+Street Fight billed itself as an "anarcho-comedy" radio show, where the hosts and fans of the show have sympathies to left-wing politics.
 Common topics and discussions on the show include the shape of the earth, labor unions, the merits of footwear, getting your hair cut at the post office, socialism, failures of capitalism and the gig economy, Nu metal, and anarchism.

-Currently, Street Fight Radio produces three episodes per week.
-The first is a live call-in show broadcast Sundays weekly on the community radio station WCRS in Columbus, Ohio.
-A second episode with just the hosts (termed "the basement show") is released as a free podcast on Wednesdays.
-A final weekly "bonus" episode is released only to Patreon subscribers of $1 or more.
+Street Fight Radio produced three episodes per week.
+The first was a live call-in show broadcast Sundays weekly on the community radio station WCRS in Columbus, Ohio.
+A second episode with just the hosts (termed "the basement show") was released as a free podcast on Wednesdays.
+A final weekly "bonus" episode was released only to Patreon subscribers of $1 or more.

-The format of the call-in shows (which can stretch to over three hours each week) is the first portion of the show features Brett and Bryan riffing on topics such as drugs, current events, news articles, or their families, with the remainder of the show answering calls from fans.
+The format of the call-in shows (which can stretch to over three hours each week) was the first portion of the show features Brett and Bryan riffing on topics such as drugs, current events, news articles, or their families, with the remainder of the show answering calls from fans.
 Fans typically call in with anecdotes from their jobs, political organizing that the caller may be participating in, or just call in to talk about anything that's on the top of their mind.
 The second show each week, the "basement show", is a sixty to ninety minute show that is similar in format to the first part of the call in shows.
 The third show features either Brett or Bryan interviewing a guest of their choice.
 Past guests on the Interview Show have included the hosts of sister podcasts like Chapo Trap House, Struggle Session, and Delete Your Account, writers for various websites or other publications, and users associated with weird Twitter.